aspnetboilerplate/aspnetboilerplate/doc/WebSite/Developing-MultiTenant-SaaS-ASP.NET-CORE-Angular5.md

 **Event** entity has not just get/set properties.
 Actually, it has not public setters, setters are protected.
 It has some domain logic.
 All properties must be changed by the **Event** entity itself to ensure domain logic is executed.

 **Event** entity's constructor is also protected.
-So, the only way to create an Event is the `Event.Create` method (They can be private normally, but private setters don't work well with Entity Framework Core since Entity Framework Core can not set privates when retrieving an entity from database).
+So, the only way to create an Event is the `Event.Create` method.

 Event implements `IMustHaveTenant` interface.
 This is an interface of **ASP.NET Boilerplate (ABP)** framework and ensures that this entity is per tenant.
 This is needed for multi-tenancy.
 Thus, different tenants will have different events and can not see each other's events. **ABP** automatically filters entities of current tenant.